-- 1. Introduction to Physiology: Review of cells and tissues types.
-Digestive System Structure of digestive tract and the Process of digestion and absorption; Role of hormones in digestion, movements of GI tract; Liver and its functions. - 2.
-Circulatory System: Blood-Composition and functions RBC, WBC and Platelets.
-Blood groups, coagulation, blood volume; Structure and functions of heart and blood vessels, junction tissues, ECG, cardiac cycle.
-Blood pressure-factors influencing blood pressure. - 3.
-Respiratory and Excretory System: Respiratory Structure & mechanism of respiration.
-Exchange of Gases-, respiratory volumes.
-Excretory system: Kidney and Nephron - structure and functions, formation and composition of urine.
-Skin - structure and functions - regulation of body temperature. - 4.
-Endocrine and Reproductive System: Endocrine system: Structure and functions of pituitary, thyroid, para thyroid, adrenals, Islets of langerhans and sex glands.
-Reproductive System: General anatomy of female and male reproductive organs; Physiology of menstruation and fertilization.
-Physiology of lactation. - 5.
-Nervous System and Special Senses: Nervous systems.
-Structure and functions of brain and spinal cord .
+- Introduction to Physiology: Review of cells and tissues types.
+Digestive System Structure of digestive tract and Process of digestion and absorption.
+Role of harmones in digestion, movements of GI tract.
+Liver and its functions. - Circulatory System: Blood-Composition and functions RBC, WBC and Platelets.
+Blood groups, coagulation, blood volume.
+Structure and functions of heart and blood vessels, junction tissues, ECG, cardiac cycle.
+Blood pressure-factors influencing blood pressure. - Respiratory and Excretory System: Respiratory System: Structure of the respiratory system, mechanism of respiration.
+Exchange of Gases- Chloride Shift, respiratory volume.
+Excretory system: Kidney and Nephron - structure and functions, formation and composition of urine.Skin - structure and functions - regulation of body temperature. - Endocrine and Reproductive System: Endocrine system: Structure and functions of pituitary, thyroid, para thyroid, adrenals, Islets of langerhans and sex glands.
+Reproductive System: General anatomy of female and male reproductive organs.
+Physiology of menstruation and fertilization.
+Physiology of lactation.

+Nervous System and Special Senses: Nervous systems.- Structure and functions of brain and spinal cord.
 Special Senses: Structure of eye, physiology of vision.
-Ear-Structure, physiology of hearing organs of taste and smell.
+Ear-Structure, physiology of hearing - organs of taste and smell.